U.S. Department of Transportation

 The mission of TSP is to reduce transportation fatalities and serious injuries by supporting comprehensive, system-wide, multimodal, data-driven, and proactive regional and statewide transportation planning processes that integrate safety into surface transportation decision-making.
 Transportation Safety Planning (TSP) is a comprehensive, system-wide, multimodal, proactive process that better integrates safety into surface transportation decision-making.
 Federal law requires that the State and Metropolitan transportation planning processes be consistent with Strategic Highway Safety Plans.
 It is important for the processes to consider projects and strategies to increase the safety of the transportation system for motorized and non-motorized users.

-Applying Safety Data and Analysis to Performance–Based Transportation Planning NEW – Publication number FHWA-SA-15-089, November 2015.
+Applying Safety Data and Analysis to Performance–Based Transportation Planning – Publication number FHWA-SA-15-089, November 2015.
 This guidebook provides State and regional planners with information on how to effectively use safety data and analysis tools in performance-based transportation planning and programming processes.

 Safety Focused Decision Making Guide – Publication Number: FHWA-SA-13-034.
 The guide provides a framework defined by five high-level activities with continuous feedback loops for data collection and analysis and project modifications to enhance safety impacts.